Riklik101/Obsidian-Public-Sync/Nuclear Reactor/Reactors/BWR reactor.md

 Houses equipment that provides for heat management of the plant.

 ## Emergency Operations
-In an emergency, the [[public-sync/Nuclear Reactor/Emergency Core Cooling Systems|Emergency Core Cooling Systems]] will activate.
+In an emergency, the [[Emergency Core Cooling Systems|Emergency Core Cooling Systems]] will activate.